Wednesday, April 26, 2017

 Through the surreal fog that had descended on the forest, he looked and saw it was Uncle Bart.
 The man was holding that pistol, the big .44 Magnum, in his right hand.
 It was steady in his big first, and as Colin saw the trail, which obscured his view of the woodlands with overgrowth and haze only a few seconds earlier, he now saw his uncle looking back at the beast.
 As Colin looked on, running all the way, his uncle’s palm dug into the wooden inlay on the grip while his index finger pulled the trigger in one swift motion that would initiate the creature’s ultimate destruction.

 The bullet soared off to Colin’s left and a few feet away from and above his shoulder.
 He felt its force ripping through the air, even though he was safely out of its way, but he still worried that he was too close to it for comfort.
 As he came to the understanding that his uncle was trying to save him, Colin hoped to God that he wasn’t about to be hit.
-When he realized that the bullet went by him, he turned around and he saw that thing.
-And as he saw it, he knew that wendigo that had been following him was dead on the ground.
+When he realized that the bullet went by him, he turned around and he saw that thing was dead, and as he saw it, he knew there was no reason to be afraid since the wendigo that had been following him was dead on the ground.

 At least he assumed it was dead.
-Its head was ripped open, and there was blood everywhere with the antler’s crushed beneath it.
-Colin didn’t want to go see it up close for fear it was still alive, but something in him just knew that this beast wasn’t coming back to life to do any damage to anyone.
+Its head was ripped open, and there was blood everywhere with the antlers crushed beneath it.
+Colin didn’t want to go see it up close in the possibility that it was still alive, but something in him just knew that this beast wasn’t coming back to life to do any damage to anyone.
 Unlike his video games, there was no reset button on this one.

 “You’re OK, Colin.
 I got him,” Bart said, still holding the revolver, pointed up as its smoke floated into the air.